FREQUENTLY ASKED QUESTIONS

-I love kids and have many years of experience working with them.
-I'd love to work with your child as long as they are at least 5 years old.
-I'll communicate progress/setbacks with parents of children 5 through 12 years old.
+I love kids!
+I'd love to work with your child as long as they are at least 7 years old.
+I'll communicate progress/setbacks with parents of children 7 through 12 years old.
 If you are inquiring about therapy for a child that is 13 years or older, please know that their sessions, unlike the sessions of a younger child, will be confidential to them.
 I'll only communicate with parents if the teenager is a risk to self/others.
 Parents must be very clear of this confidentiality before putting their teenager into treatment.
-Please note: I do not work with kids/teens who engage in self-harming behavior, those who express suicidal ideation frequently, or any child (or parent) with an open DCFS case.
+Please note: I do not work with kids/teens who engage in self-harming behavior, those who express suicidal ideation frequently, or any child/family with an open DCFS case.

 What are your rates?